List of retired Atlantic hurricane names: 2020s

-Nine tropical cyclone names have been retired so far in the 2020s.
+Ten tropical cyclone names have been retired so far in the 2020s.
 Hurricane Laura was the costliest hurricane of the 2020 season, causing over $23 billion in damages, much of which occurred along the southwestern Louisiana coast as a result of its 18 ft storm surge.
 Hurricanes Eta and Iota both made landfall in Nicaragua, with Iota doing so with maximum sustained winds near 145 mph.
 Each brought torrential rain and then flooding to much of Central America.
 Hurricane Ida made landfall in southeastern Louisiana with sustained winds of 130 kn; the costliest hurricane of the 2021 season, Ida caused $75 billion damage and directly caused 55 deaths from the southeastern United States to New England.
 Hurricane Fiona caused major devastation to the islands in the Caribbean Sea and was the most intense storm by barometric pressure to strike Atlantic Canada.
 Hurricane Ian was the third-costliest tropical cyclone on record, only behind hurricanes Katrina and Harvey in 2005 and 2017, respectively.
 Ian made landfall in western Florida and devastated the state before losing hurricane strength.
 Thereafter, Ian entered the Atlantic Ocean, intensifying to Category 1 strength, and hit the coast of South Carolina.
 Hurricane Beryl was the earliest Category 5 hurricane in the Atlantic on record, beating the record set by Emily in 2005 by more than two weeks, and proceeded to devastate the island of Grenada, before later hitting the state of Texas and causing significant damage.
 After making landfall in the Big Bend Region of Florida, Hurricane Helene caused catastrophic flooding and killed hundreds in the southeastern United States.
-Hurricane Milton formed 10 days later and within 48 hours, it became the most intense hurricane in the Gulf of Mexico for the 2024 season, with its central pressure tying for fourth place with Rita of 2005.
+Hurricane Milton formed 10 days later and within 48 hours, it became the most intense hurricane in the Gulf of Mexico for the 2024 season, with its central pressure tying for fifth place with Rita of 2005.
 After weakening, Milton struck Florida, causing a prolific tornado outbreak in the state that was aided by a dip of the jet stream, as well as causing major damage across the central part of the state.
+Hurricane Melissa became the strongest Atlantic hurricane on record by wind speed tied with Allen of 1980, before making a catastrophic landfall in Jamaica as one of the most intense landfalls in the Atlantic.
 There were no names retired for the 2023 season.